 You can watch videos of the Delhi Warriors team on our Youtube Channel here

 The Trust is currently partnering with local organisations in Cambodia for the creation of the wheelchair sports centre at a provincial sports centre.
 Two members of staff, one Cambodian, one French are charged with reaching out to the local disabled community and NGOs to enrol people with disability into the sports centre.
 They will also manage the weekly trainings, including the logistical aspects of transporting the players to the venue.
-In autumn 2017, we will bring six members in total from the Toulon, Toulouse and Montpellier teams and two Indian players of the “Delhi Warriors” to Cambodia to practice together with the ladies team from Battambang.
+In autumn 2017, we will bring four members from the Toulouse and Montpellier teams and two Indian players of the “Delhi Warriors” to Cambodia to practice together with the ladies team from Battambang.
 All teams will share and learn skills in wheelchair rugby, basketball and tennis.

 In 2018 while the wheelchair sports centre will continue to attract more players and empower the disabled participants to train other disabled people in the wheelchair sports.
 Sufficient funds will have been raised to purchase a second hand vehicle to transport the players.
 Each year new chairs will be needed to cater to the growing number of players.

 In the international training programme, two members of the “Delhi Warriors” wheelchair rugby team, two members of the Battambang wheelchair basketball team and two members of the Soulcial Trust will travel to France.
 The ladies from the Battambang team will have the opportunity to teach the skills and techniques of wheelchair basketball to the entire French teams as well as the Indians participants.
 From the second year onwards, after their return in India, the Delhi team will be reaching out to teams around India to help them build their respective regional teams and share aspects of the training.